-Promesa will be located west of downtown in 78207 – a zip code where over 92% of students are classified as economically disadvantaged and only 4% of the adult population over 25 has attained a bachelor’s degree or higher.
+Promesa is located west of downtown at 603 Merida Street.
+The school is located in 78207 - a zip code where over 92% of students are classified as economically disadvantaged and only 4% of the adult population over 25 has attained a bachelor’s degree or higher.

 Promesa is committed to the belief that every child, regardless of race, socioeconomic background, native language, or zip code should have options.
 Through rigorous and engaging academics, high-quality instruction, and a commitment to excellence in all that they do, Promesa aims to ensure every kindergarten through fifth grade students acquires the skills and knowledge necessary for middle and high school success, college graduation, and a life filled with opportunity.